fhiso/legacy-format/dates.md

 {.example}  A contemporary record of an event occurring in seventeenth century Massachusetts would almost certainly be recoded using the Julian calendar, as Massachusetts, like all the British colonies, did not adopt the Gregorian calendar until 1752.
-The date of the event *should* therefore be recorded in ELF using the Julian calendar and not converted to the Gregorian calendar.
+The *date* of this event *should* therefore be recorded in ELF using the Julian calendar and not converted to the Gregorian calendar.